Biofilo Panclasta: Participation in the Venezuelan Revolution

 In 1899 he left school and traveled to Venezuela, where, with Eleazar López Contreras, he founded the first Public School in the town of Capacho Nuevo, the capital of the Independencia municipality (State of Táchira).
 That same year he signs up for the army of the Venezuelan Cipriano Castro, which had as its goal the downfall of president Ignacio Andrade.
 He soon left this group behind and wandered around Venezuela with other revolutionary groups that prowled through Trujillo, Portuguesa, Cojedes and Carabobo.
 He arrived at the city of Valencia in January 1900.
-In November 1904 he traveled to the Colombian city of Baranquilla, now as a coronel in the army of Cipriano Castro; he offered his support as a fighter to the Colombian forces against the Panamanian separatists supported by the United States.
+In November 1904 he traveled to the Colombian city of Barranquilla, now as a colonel in the army of Cipriano Castro; he offered his support as a fighter to the Colombian forces against the Panamanian separatists supported by the United States.

 First contacts with Anarchism

 In 1906 he traveled to Buenos Aires, Argentina.
 There his contact with anarchist and socialist thought began as he attended meetings and wrote for partisan newspapers.
 That same year, he left for Europe as a delegate of the Federación Obrera Regional Argentina to the Workers' Congress in Amsterdam.
-In the Netherlands he was invited by the Social Studies group to give the opposing opinion to a talk by Bestraud called "Anarchy Against Life."

 Revolutionary Activity in Colombia

 In 1908 he was exiled from Spain at the request of the Colombian president, Rafael Reyes.
 He arrived in Puerto Colombia with the plan of continuing to Bogotá; however, he chose to travel again and take refugue in Panama, from which he was once again exiled by order of Rafael Reyes.
 He was imprisoned and turned over to Colombian authorities.
-From then on Biófilo Panclasta would only leave one prison to enter another: he was jailed in Cartagena (1909), Barranquilla (1910) and Bogotá (1911).
-Certain national newspapers such as Maquetas demanded the death sentence for him, stating that he was a danger to public order.